Code Health Assessment

 Overview

-Severity: Critical Quality Sub-Characteristic: Fault Tolerance Screen(s): Product Detail (/product/[handle]) Component(s): productJsonLd construction in app/product/[handle]/page.tsx
+Severity: Critical Quality Sub-Characteristic: Fault Tolerance Screen(s): Product Detail (/product/[handle]) Component(s): app/product/[handle]/page.tsxproductJsonLd construction block

 Recommendation: